rpelorosso/pcb-tracer/readme.md

 ### On Arch Linux:

-Use the `pcb-tracer` package from the AUR.
+Use the `pcb-tracer-git` package from the AUR.

 ## Compilation Instructions